May 10, 2022

 “Every two or three days, a different large tech company recruiter will message me and call me,” one software engineer said in an in-depth interview with Veris Insights.
 “Big Tech names, they’re definitely the most persistent.
 But then there’s smaller companies and then external recruiters that will reach out all the time, as well.”

 While most tech candidates use popular platforms like LinkedIn and Indeed, it is vital for recruiters to use alternative sourcing channels to source a strong pipeline, particularly given how much outreach candidates are receiving.
-Here are 3 alternative sourcing channels recruiters can use to attract tech talent.
+Here are 3 alternative sourcing channels for recruiters to optimize their tech talent recruiting strategy.

 Tech-specific Facebook groups and Reddit forums are the most popular platforms for tech talent searching for jobs.
 3 in 10 software engineers, IT professionals, and data scientists have used tech-specific Facebook groups to look for jobs, and over a quarter of software engineers and IT professionals have used tech-specific subreddits, the most popular one being r/techjobs.

 Consider expanding your employer marketing beyond traditional job-centered platforms to social media platforms like these.
 Creating a social media sourcing strategy can help you expand your reach — just make sure to be creative with your marketing content to suit the style of the platform.

 Tech-specific events and conferences are another viable channel to recruit tech talent.
 In fact, over a third of tech professionals have gotten a job through a tech-specific event or conference.

 Software engineers attend more conferences in a typical year than other tech talent groups and are the most likely to have secured a job as a result of attending a tech event or conference.

 Consider (and continue!) attending events like these to attract candidates and fill your pipeline, particularly for software engineering roles.